Montpelier - Things to Do in Montpelier

 Travel Tips

-Transportation: Downtown Montpelier is highly walkable within a 10-block radius.
-Park at the free Capitol Complex lots on weekends, or use the paid meters downtown ($1/hour, 2-hour limit).
-The Montpelier-Barre shuttle runs hourly for regional connections.
+Transportation: Downtown Montpelier is highly walkable within a 6-block radius.
+Park at the free Capitol Complex lot or paid downtown meters ($1/hour).
+The Montpelier-Barre area has limited public transit, so rent a car for exploring surrounding attractions like Ben & Jerry's factory or Cabot Cheese.

 When to Visit